District English Learner Plan

 The parent/guardian of every newly-enrolling student must complete a Language Usage Survey (LUS) form adapted from that provided on the Ohio Department of Education's Lau Center website.
 The form is available in both English and Spanish and can be electronically translated to other languages as needed.
 This form becomes a part of the student's cumulative record.

-If a language other than English is indicated on the LUS, the Enrollment Center notifies the District ESL Coordinator, who reviews the student's records and either (a) obtains the most recent Ohio English Language Proficiency (OELPA) scores from the sending school district or, if the student is coming from another state or country, (b) arranges for an initial screening of the student's English proficiency levels in the appropriate Winton Woods school.
+If a language other than English is indicated on the LUS, the Enrollment Center shares the student's demographic information with the District ESL Coordinator, who reviews the student's records and either (a) obtains the most recent Ohio English Language Proficiency (OELPA) scores from the sending school district or, if the student is coming from another state or country, (b) arranges for an initial screening of the student's English proficiency levels in the appropriate Winton Woods school.
 The only approved screening test is the Ohio English Language Proficiency Screener (OELPS), which measures proficiency in listening, speaking, reading and writing; it is an online assessment administered by an ESL teacher.
 Results of the assessment are then entered into Ellevation, the district's online data management system for English Learners.
 The Ellevation platform includes the student's classification as an English Learner (EL) or Non-English Learner (NEL), birth country, home language(s), time in U.S. schools, English language proficiency levels, date of birth, classroom accommodations, and other pertinent demographic and testing data.
 District-wide data is accessible by the ESL Coordinator, the Technology Director, and the Directors of Teaching and Learning; individual school data is accessible by that building's teacher(s) and principals.

 Criteria for classification as EL are based on those issued by the State of Ohio in compliance with the Every Student Succeeds Act.
 A student must score at the Proficient level on the OELPS in order to be considered NEL.